The term “mommy pooch” is something many moms are familiar with. How to get rid of one is probably one of the most commonly asked questions I get.

 Explaining the Abdominal Cavity AKA The Core

-It is also important to understand that there are more abdominal muscles than the rectus abdominis muscles associated with the DRA.
+It’s so important to understand that there are more abdominal muscles than the rectus abdominis muscles associated with the DRA.
 There are four abdominal muscles that form layers to protect and stabilize the trunk.
-Moving from outward in, they are: rectus abdominis, the obliques- external obliques and internal obliques, and the most deep layer of abdominals, transverse abdominis.
+Moving from outward in, they are rectus abdominis, the obliques- external obliques and internal obliques, and the deepest layer of abdominals, transverse abdominis.

-Furthemore, it is important to note that the abdominal muscles work in symphony with the pelvic floor muscles, diaphragm, and small muscles in the spine called the multifidi to stabilize the trunk, promote effective breathing, and maintain IAP.
-The diaphragm and pelvic floor work in a piston-like manner wherein as the diaphragm drops drawing breath into the lungs, the pelvic floor also drops.
+Furthermore, it is important to note that the abdominal muscles work in symphony with the pelvic floor muscles, diaphragm, and small muscles in the spine called the multifidi.
+They work together to stabilize the trunk, promote effective breathing, and maintain IAP.
+The diaphragm and pelvic floor work in a piston-like manner wherein the diaphragm drops drawing breath into the lungs, the pelvic floor also drops.
 To expel air it is vital that the diaphragm returns to its resting point and the pelvic floor lifts back up.
 This requires that the muscles maintaining the walls of the trunk are strong and hold form.